Dynamic Vocabulary Pruning: Stable LLM-RL by Taming the Tail: Abstract

 \section{Abstract}

-Reinforcement learning for large language models (LLMs) faces a fundamental tension: high-throughput inference engines and numerically-precise training systems produce different probability distributions from the same parameters, creating a training-inference mismatch.
-We prove this mismatch has an asymmetric effect: the bound on log-probability mismatch scales as $(1-p)$ where $p$ is the token probability.
-For high-probability tokens, this bound vanishes, contributing negligibly to sequence-level mismatch.
-For low-probability tokens in the tail, the bound remains large, and moreover, when sampled, these tokens exhibit systematically biased mismatches that accumulate over sequences, destabilizing gradient estimation.
-Rather than applying post-hoc corrections, we propose constraining the RL objective to a dynamically-pruned ``safe'' vocabulary that excludes the extreme tail.
-By pruning such tokens, we trade large, systematically biased mismatches for a small, bounded optimization bias.
-Empirically, our method achieves stable training; theoretically, we bound the optimization bias introduced by vocabulary pruning.
+Reinforcement Learning (RL) for Large Language Models (LLMs) faces a fundamental tension: the numerical divergence between high-throughput inference engines and numerically precise training engines.
+Although these systems share the same parameters, they produce slightly different probability distributions, creating a training-inference mismatch.
+We prove that the bound on the log-probability divergence arising from this mismatch scales as $(1-p)$, where $p$ is the token probability.
+This scaling induces a highly asymmetric effect: the bound vanishes for high-probability tokens but remains significant for low-probability tokens in the distribution tail.
+When sampled, these tail tokens introduce systematically biased errors that accumulate over sequences, thereby destabilizing gradient estimation.
+Instead of applying post-hoc corrections, we propose Dynamic Vocabulary Pruning (DVP), which constrains the RL objective to a dynamically determined ``safe'' vocabulary that excludes the extreme tail.
+This strategy trades large, destabilizing numerical errors for a small, bounded optimization bias.
+We validate DVP empirically by demonstrating stable training, and theoretically by deriving strict bounds on the induced bias.